psycopg/psycopg/docs/basic/install.rst

     platforms depend on the CI runners available to build the packages.
 This means that:

-    - binary packages for a new version of Python will be made available once the runners used for the build support it; you can check the `psycopg-binary PyPI files`__ to verify whether your platform is supported.
+    - binary packages for a new version of Python are made available once the runners used for the build support it.
+You can check the `psycopg-binary PyPI files`__ to verify whether your platform is supported;

-    - the libpq version included in the binary package depend on the version available on the runners.
-You can use the `psycopg.pq.version()` function and the `psycopg.pq.__build_version__` constant to infer the features available.
+    - the libpq version included in the binary packages depends on the version available on the runners.
+You can use the `psycopg.pq.version()` function and `~psycopg.pq.__build_version__` constant to infer the features available.

     .. __: https://pypi.org/project/psycopg-binary/#files